BUSINESS LAW & FINANCIAL SERVICES CONCENTRATION: INTERNSHIPS AND CLINICAL PROGRAMS

-All Intellectual Property Law Concentration students are encouraged to complete an Internship OR related Clinical Program as part of the Concentration.
+All Business Law and Financial Services Concentration students are required to complete an Internship OR related Clincal Program OR Practicum Course as part of the Concentration.

 - Internships must be approved by the Internship Director; the Administrative Director of Concentrations and the Business Law and Financial Services Concentration Faculty Director(s).
 Business Law and Financial Services internships must be completed in a public or private placement which is concerned with some aspect of business, corporate, finance and/or tax law.